-The following is a layout of the response sheet used by each CPC member during the evaluation of each proposal to assist in the proposal selection decision process.

-Date Name

-Proposal Number #2025 -

-10.1 Primary Qualifications

-10.1.1 CPA Preliminary Proposal Eligibility

-Eligibility: The following questions must be answered "Yes" (or "Y") to evaluate the proposals eligibility for final approval:

-- 1. Preliminary Proposal was submitted using the "Preliminary Proposal" form - 2.
-Preliminary Proposal was received by deadline date. - 3.
-Project fits CPA Allowable Spending Chart criteria (see Figure 7 CPA Allowable Spending Chart).

-10.1.2 CPA Project Application Proposal Criteria

-- 1. Project Application Proposal (Application) was submitted using the "CPA Project Application Form". - 2.
-Application was received by deadline date. - 3.
-Project fits CPA Allowable Spending Chart criteria (see Figure 7 CPA Allowable Spending Chart). - 4.
+owing is a layout of the response sheet used by each CPC member during the evaluation of oposal to assist in the proposal selection decision process.
+Date Name Proposa 1 Number #2026 10.1 Pr imary Qualifications 10.
+1.1 CPA Preliminary Proposal Eligibility Eligibility: The following questions must be answered "Yes" (or "Y") to evaluate the proposals eligibility for final approval: 1.
+Preliminary Proposal was received by deadline date 2.
+Project fits CPA Allowable Spending Chart criteria (see Figure 7 CPA Allowable Spending Chart) 10.
+1.2 CPA Project Application Proposal Criteria 1.
+Project Application Proposal (Application) was submitted using the "CPA Project Application Form".
+2. Application was received by deadline date 3.
+Project fits CPA Allowable Spending Chart criteria (see Figure 7 CPA Allowable Spending Chart) 4.
 If a Historic Preservation project, has written approval from Groton Historical Commission.
 As per MA General Law Chapter 44B, proposed historic projects that are not on the structures listed on the state's registry of historic places require a determination by the Groton Historic Commission that the proposed project is of historic significance.

-- 5. The applicant has site control or the written consent of the property owner to submit an application. - 6.
-A detailed management plan includes schedule, key milestones, project manager, list of consultants. - 7.
-Application includes a minimum of one professional quote. - 8.
-Application involving non-CPA funds (supplemental funding) includes a statement of commitment with the amount clearly stated from an authorized party.
+5. The applicant has site control or the written consent of the property owner to submit an application.
+6. A detailed management plan includes schedule, key milestones, project manager, list of consultants, and contains sufficient detail to reasonably demonstrate that the project will be completed as proposed and include the method and frequency of reporting by the project manager, or their designee, will use to communicate with the CPC 7.
+Application includes a minimum of one professional quote.
+8. Application involving non-CPA funds (supplemental funding) includes a statement of commitment with the amount clearly stated from an authorized party.
+10.2 Sc coring Eac h major criterion will be rated on a scale of 1-5 (1=lowest and 5=highest).
+10. 2.1 Function: Meets goals and objectives laid out in current Master Plan and Open Space and Recreation Plan 1 = Project not included in a Town plan.
+5 = Project explicitly called out in a Town plan 10.

-10.2 Scoring

-Each major criterion will be rated on a scale of 1-5 (1=lowest and 5=highest).

-10.2.1 Function:

 Meets goals and objectives laid out in current Master Plan and Open Space and Recreation Plan 1 = Project not included in a Town plan.
-5 = Project explicitly called out in a Town plan.
-2. Multiple funding sources: 1 = No non-Groton CPA funding, 3 = 25% non-Groton CPA funding, 5 = 50 % or more non-Groton CPA funding.
+5 = Project explicitly called out in a Town

-10.2.2 Value:

-Subjective and time dependent criteria

-- 1. Overall application quality.
-1 = no rush- can do it at any time 3 = the sooner the better, 5 = Once-in a generation opportunity. add values - 2.
-Degree of urgency.
-1 = no rush- can do it at any time 3 = the sooner the better, 5 = Oncein a generation opportunity. - 3.
-Community support.
-1 = none, 3 = only individuals or organizations, 5 = Broad and strong community support. - 4.
-Ease of execution.
-1 = complicated, e.g. major construction project, 5 = easy e.g. research documentation only. - 5.
-Level of risk.
-1= Strong probability of issues related to Geology, legal situation, susceptible to scope creep or environmental issues or the like, 3 = average, 5 = Research Report, engineering study, or other paperwork project. - 6.
-Applicant active in process participation.
-1 missed appointments, unresponsive to Liaison or CPC concerns, 3 = attended at least one or more meetings, responded to concerns.
+2. Multiple funding sources: $1 = No$ non-Groton CPA funding, $3 = 25\%$ non-Groton CPA funding, $5 = 50\%$ or more non-Groton CPA funding.
+10.2 2.2 Value: Subjective and time dependent criteria 1.
+Overall application quality.
+1 = no rush- can do it at any time 3 = the sooner the better, 5 = Once-in a generation opportunity add values 2.
+Degree of urgency. $1 = \text{no rush-}$ can do it at any time $3 = \text{the sooner the better}$ , $5 = \text{Once-in}$ a generation opportunity.
+3. Community support.
+1 = none, 3 = only individuals or organizations, 5 = Broad and strong community support.
+4. Ease of execution.
+1 = complicated, e.g. major construction project, 5 = easy e.g. research documentation only.
+5. Level of risk.
+1= Strong probability of issues related to Geology, legal situation, susceptible to scope creep or environmental issues or the like, 3 = average, 5 = Research Report, engineering study, or other paperwork project.
+6. Applicant active in process participation.
+1 missed appointment, unresponsive to Liaison or CPC concerns, 3 = attended at least one or more meetings, responded to concerns.
 5 = proactive, communicative, quick response to issues, effective.

-Total Score = Function + Value =
+To Total Score = Function + Value =